maxschommer/DistributedGraphics/README.md

 * [Bill Du](https://github.com/DHZBill)

 ## Getting Started
-Download the finals folder and compile the Makefile by running `blah`.
+Download the finals folder and compile the program by running `make`.

 ## Usage
 The STL files used must have ASCII STL format.